When developing your specification it is important to engage as early as possible with the supply base. This is important in terms of:

 Such reference may only be justified if either:

-In either of the above circumstance, such must be accompanied by the words "or equivalent".
+In either of the above circumstances, such must be accompanied by the words "or equivalent".

 The Public Contracts (Scotland) Regulations 2015 set extensive rules on how organisations may define and incorporate technical specifications and standards.